backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CloudFormation Template Components.md

 ## Outputs
 - The Outputs section declares **optional** outputs values that we **can import into other stacks** (if you *export them first*)!
-- You can also view the outputs in the AWS Console or In using the AWS CLI
+- You can also view the outputs in the AWS Console or using the AWS CLI
 - They're very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs
 - It's the best way to perform some *collaboration cross stack*, as you let expert handle their own part of the stack
 - Example: *Exporting* a value